 - Problems with thinking and memory

 According to NIAMS, scientists estimate that fibromyalgia affects 5 million Americans 18 or older.
 NIAMS also reports that between 80 and 90 percent of people diagnosed with fibromyalgia are women.
 However, men and children also can have the disorder.

 As we noted in a blog post this January, to receive a diagnosis of fibromyalgia from a doctor, a patient must have experienced at least three months of chronic pain.
 If you experience fibromyalgia symptoms and document your diagnosis, you may be eligible for Social Security Disability Insurance (SSDI).
 A person with fibromyalgia may have to show that he or she regularly requires doctor visits and he or she may have to provide the SSA with documentation.

 For more information about fibromyalgia awareness, you can visit the NFA’s website by clicking here.

-If you have questions about disability benefits and you have fibromyalgia, do not hesitate to contact our Tulsa Social Security Disability lawyers for a free consultation.
+If you have questions about disability benefits and you have fibromyalgia, do not hesitate to contact our Tulsa Social Security Disability lawyers for a free evaluation of your case.
 You may also reach us by phone at (918) 265-1404.